-Using ‘but’, the poet demonstrates intense longing to stay put in his position observing the beauty at his disposal.
+Using ‘but’, the poet demonstrates an intense longing to stay put in his position observing the beauty at his disposal.
 For him, he’s untended responsibilities ultimately bog him down, compelling him against his will towards his destination.
 The promises could be myriad, ranging from domestic errands to dealing with marital affairs.

-- 3rd interpretation: On the other hand, it could be an undertone to the poet wishing his death to be nearby, giving him solace in its fold.
-Looking at Stopping by Woods on a Snowy Evening superficially, it’s just about an ordinary stopping in the woods scenario.
+On the other hand, it could be an undertone to the poet wishing his death to be nearby, giving him solace in its fold.
+Looking at ‘Stopping by Woods on a Snowy Evening’ superficially, it’s just about an ordinary stopping in the woods scenario.
 Robert Frost’s penchant for naturalistic beauty is still evident.
-The individual immerses in the scene momentarily, torn between pending responsibilities and tempt to stay for a while.
+The individual immerses in the scene momentarily, torn between pending responsibilities and tempted to stay for a while.
 Finally, he gives in to his long-ish journey and awaiting obligations.

+‘Stopping by Woods on a Snowy Evening’, one of the best Robert Frost poems, is ever-inviting, yet possesses a dark underlying connotation as well.
 The concluding two verses of the poem are the clincher from the poet’s perspective.
 It’s also the most celebrated two lines of English poetry.
-The initial line ‘And miles to go before I sleep’ remains within the poetic parameters defined in poetry genre.
-Then, the poet repeats the above line again, reinforcing for a more internal message.
+The initial line ‘And miles to go before I sleep’ remains within the poetic parameters defined in the poetry genre.
+Then, the poet repeats the above line, reinforcing for a more internal message.
 In actuality, the poet is hinting at death which will come eventually as he reaches the end of his years.

 The darkest connotation of the poem could be interpreted as a death wish.
-As a popular interpretation contests, the narrator contemplates a burning desire to die within the woods, unnoticed and unsung.
+As a popular interpretation contests, the narrator contemplates a burning desire to die within the woods, unnoticed, and unsung.
 Or maybe, the poet’s intention was innocent from the start, to stand and appreciate the beauty of naturalism in full swing.
-The woods are between the poet and the society/ civilization to which he’s walking to.
+The woods are between the poet and the society or civilization to which he’s walking to.
 The poet indicates his horse as being a domesticated animal, surprised at this strange stoppage amid the snowy woods.

 The poet intrinsically denotes certain characteristics of the human being.
 He toys with the unknown, in this case, death, facing beauty in the face of imminent danger and quite possibly, a death wish.
 The last line of the poem is open to interpretation depending on the reader.
-The narrator could be contemplating to give up on a society, designed to move at a fast-pace.
-He seems unwilling to be a part of this mechanized society, wishing a secluded, peaceful life.
+The narrator could be contemplating giving up on a society, designed to move at a fast-pace.
+He seems unwilling to be a part of this mechanized society, wishing for a secluded, peaceful life.